(Student projects produced in collage and mixed media)

 Students are expected to attend regularly and complete their assignments by their due dates.
 (Absence due to illness or other legitimate excuses are exceptions, which do not count against the grade.
 In those cases, late work will be accepted without any penalty, within a reasonable period of time.
 Extensions will be given when a student needs more time for successful completion of a project, but students need to communicate their progress and needs with the instructor.)
 In general, late work is accepted without a penalty up to one week after the original due date.
 Assignments turned in later than one week may be marked down unless there is an agreement for an extension with the instructor or the late work is due to illness or other legitimate excuse.
 Participation in class critiques is required for all sections.
 Participation in the online learning forums is required.
 Craftsmanship in design projects is critical.
 Clean up of own area after class is required.
 Textbook (earlier editions are fine and can result in major savings!) and materials are required, but some supplies are available through the lab, which the instructor will explain in detail during the first week of class.

-Important Dates in Spring 2018 Semester for All Students:
+Important Dates in Fall 2018 Semester for All Students:

-During the Spring 2018 semester, general instruction for all courses at the college begins on Tuesday, January 16 and goes through Tuesday.
-May 15.
-Final exams begin on Wednesday, May 16, at which point classes no longer meet for regular instruction, but once for their scheduled final exams May 16 through 23.
+During the Fall 2018 semester, general instruction for all courses at the college begins on Saturday, August 18, and goes through Wednesday, December, 12.
+Final exams begin on Thursday, December 13, at which point classes no longer meet for regular instruction, but once for their scheduled final exams December 13 through 20.

-Important Days & Deadlines For All Students: Last day to reduce units in order to qualify for 100% enrollment fee and non-resident tuition fee refund for full term length classes is Monday, January 29.
-Last day to add full-term credit classes in person/on the web is Friday, February 2.
-The last day to drop a credit class without a "W" notation on permanent record or withdraw or reduce course work in order to qualify for 50% non-resident tuition for refund is Wednesday, February 7.
-Last day to file a petition to receive an Associate of Arts or Science Transfer Degree (AA/AS Transfer Degree) or to request pass/no pass (P/NP) grading option is Thursday, February 15.
-Last day to file a petition to receive the Associate of Arts or Science Degrees, Award of Achievement and Certificate of Accomplishment is Tuesday, February 27.
-End of Mid-term period is Friday, March 16.
-Last day to process a student or instructor initiated withdrawal is Thursday, April 12.
-Last day for students (earlier date may apply per instructor) to fulfill requirements to remove an Incomplete notation received from previous semester is Tuesday, May 15.
+Important Days & Deadlines For All Students: Last day to reduce units in order to qualify for 100% enrollment fee and non-resident tuition fee refund for full term length classes is Friday, August 31.
+Last day to add full-term credit classes in person/on the web is Friday, September 7.
+The last day to drop a credit class without a "W" notation on permanent record is Friday, September 7.
+Last day towithdraw or reduce course work in order to qualify for 50% non-resident tuition for refund is Wednesday, September 12.
+Last day to file a petition to receive an Associate of Arts or Science Degrees, Award of Achievement, Certificate of Accomplishment, or AA/AS Transfer Degrees for students transferring to CSU in Spring 2019 is Thursday, October 4.
+End of Mid-term period is Friday, October 19.
+Last day to process student or instructor initiated withdrawals and change sections for the same department is Thursday, November 8.
+Last day for students (earlier date may apply per instructor) to fulfill requirements to remove an Incomplete notation received from previous semester is Wednesday, December 12.

 Important Information Regarding Withdrawals and Not Passing Grade Notations: